 Did You Know?

 Val tells Fran that most serial killers have three names and lists 'John Wayne Gacy' and 'Richard Allen Speck'.
 Richard Speck's middle name was Franklin.
+Also, Speck was not a serial killer; all of his murders occurred in a single event, making him a mass murderer, NOT a serial killer, the distinction between the two classifications requires that serial killers' crimes must occur in separate locations and at different times.
 See more

 References The Flintstones

 Performed by Composed & Performed by Ann Hampton Callaway See more